Tackling Fake Forgetting through Uncertainty Quantification: Setting Details

 \section{Setting Details}

 For CIFAR-10 with ResNet-18 architecture, we train the original model from scratch for 200 epochs using SGD with a Cosine Annealing learning rate schedule, starting from an initial learning rate of 0.1.
 We set the momentum to 0.9 and a batch size of 64.
 The RT model adopts the same training configuration.
-Other models are trained for the following durations: FT for 20 epochs, RL for 10 epochs, SalUn for 10 epochs, GA for 1 epoch (to avoid over-forgetting and significant RA degradation), NegGrad+ for 10 epochs (reduced to 2 epochs in class-wise scenarios), and SFRon for 10 epochs.
+Other models are trained for the following durations: FT for 20 epochs, GA for 1 epoch (to avoid over-forgetting and significant RA degradation), NegGrad+ for 10 epochs (reduced to 2 epochs in class-wise scenarios), RL, SCRUB, SFRon, Salun, LoTUS and MUNBa for 10 epochs.
 All other hyperparameters match those of the original model.

 For the ViT architecture, we initialize the original model by training a pretrained ViT model for 15 epochs on Tiny ImageNet.
 We start with a learning rate of 0.001, while other training parameters match those used for ResNet-18.
 We use SGD and set the momentum to 0.9 and a batch size of 64.
 The RT model follows the same training procedure as the original model.
-Other models are trained for the following durations: FT for 5 epochs, RL for 5 epochs, SalUn for 5 epochs, GA for 1 epoch, NegGrad+ for 5 epochs, and SFRon for 5 epochs.
+Other models are trained for the following durations: GA for 1 epoch, and all other methods for 5 epochs.
 All other hyperparameters are consistent with the original model’s training.

 For CIFAR-10/Tiny ImageNet, we randomly select $200$/$50$ data points per class ($2000$/$10000$ data points in total) as calibration data $\train_c$ and $\train_c^{\prime}$, respectively.
 The calibration data $\train_c$ does not participate in the model training or unlearning processes and is only used for calibrating the threshold $\hat{q}$, while $\train_c^{\prime}$ is used in the process of our unlearning framework to generate $\bar{q}$.
 All experiments are conducted on 1 Tesla V100-SXM2 GPU card with 32GB memory in a single node.